cth-usq/devops_todolist_kubernetes_task_10_ingress/README.md

 1. There should not be any requests failing with 404 status code in browser console.
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.

+##### how to validate the changes

+1. Run manifests

+kubectl apply -f .infrastructure/app kubectl apply -f .infrastructure/mysql

+2. Verify deployment

+kubectl get all -n todoapp
+kubectl get all -n mysql

+3. Check ingress resource to check if it set up:

+kubectl get ingress -n todoapp

+4. Validation:
+To validate the changes, follow these steps:

+ - Access the application at http://localhost.
+ - Verify that the page loads successfully without any 404 errors in the browser console.
+ - Ensure that the path is captured and forwarded to the application as expected.

+  If all checks pass successfully, it confirms that your changes are installed and functioning correctly.